TheH3rmit/PlatonStudentApp-NetFramework/README.md

 **Author**: Jakub Pleban
 **Student ID**: 61998
-**Course**: Projektowanie Aplikacji Wielowarstwowych
+**Course**: Designing Multi-Layer Applications

 ---

 ## Overview

-This is a multi-layered web application designed as a project for the *Projektowanie Aplikacji Wielowarstwowych* course.
+This is a multi-layered web application designed as a project for the *Designing Multi-Layer Applications* course.
 The **Student Registration System** allows users to manage and interact with courses in various roles such as Admin, Student, or Teacher.

 ---